-- For men: 2 palms of protein or roughly 8 ounces and 2-3 fists of veggies
+- For men: 2 palms of protein or roughly 40-60 grams of protein and 2-3 fists of veggies

-- For women: 1 palm of protein or roughly 4-6 ounces and 1-2 fists of veggies
+- For women: 1 palm of protein or roughly 20-30 grams of protein and 1-2 fists of veggies

 To help you include a source of protein and veggies with each meal download and use the real food chart.
 Mix and match your favorite sources and get creative with herbs, spices, and various seasonings to create meals you’ll enjoy.